psychogun/psychogun.github.io/docs/linux/ELK-stack-on-Ubuntu-with-pfSense.md

 - pipeline.id: main
   path.config: "/etc/logstash/conf.d/*.conf"
 ```
-You can have one 'big' .conf configuration file, or you can separate them in multiple .conf configuration files.
+You can have one "big" `.conf` configuration file, or you can separate the outputs, inputs and filters in multiple `.conf` configuration files.
 You will see I have some separated, and one joined:

 Input file: `/etc/logstash/conf.d/01-inputs.conf`
 ```bash